crazzle/blog/content/post/2017-09-17-data-generation-with-pyposim.md

 df = pd.read_csv("telemetry.csv", delimiter=';')
 ```

-The data is represented as a dataframe, an array structure with the same schema as the CSV, except a newly generated
+The data is represented as a dataframe, an array structure with the same schema as the CSV.
+The newly generated
-index.
-This index is not needed, instead we want to use the timestamp as the index rounded to full seconds.
+index is not needed as we use the timestamp for this purpose.

 ```
 df = df.set_index(pd.DatetimeIndex(df['ts']).round("1S"))